The theme this year is “Empowering persons with disabilities and ensuring inclusiveness and equality”

 Dear Friends in Christ,

-In his address to Government officials this year, Pope Francis stated:
+In his address to people with disability in 2017, Pope Francis stated:

 Thank you again for your support in this most important endeavour.